-Amy co-founded and exited two companies in her early career and is currently the Founder & CEO of Inclusion Innovation, which trains teams to cultivate inclusive climates for innovation through engaging workshops using design sprints and virtual reality.
+Amy is currently the Founder & CEO of Inclusion Innovation, which trains teams to cultivate inclusive climates for innovation through engaging workshops using design sprints and virtual reality.
 She wrote and produced “Belonging”, a VR film she premiered at the UN that gives the viewer the experience of unconscious gender bias at work.
 She is also a critically acclaimed novelist, award-winning documentary filmmaker and expert speaker on call for the US State Department.
 She gave her TED talk, “It Hasn’t Always Been a Man’s World” at TEDxSacramento in 2014.

 Smita is a technology and IP attorney with almost a decade of experience in technology law.
 Currently, she is a Counsel at Apple in Silicon Valley.
 Smita has been deeply involved in diversity and inclusion efforts and serves on the Boards of the Berkeley Law Alumni Association and the Outreach Committee of the American Bar Association.
 Smita was featured in the Rising Stars 2020 List published by the Minority Corporate Counsel Association and the Unstoppable Women 2020 list published by HCL and IAOP.
 She is a frequent speaker on issues that sit at the intersection of diversity and technology.